birdrapp/blog/content/post/whats-the-big-idea.md

 * Must be seen in the UK
 * Must be on the [BOU list](https://www.bou.org.uk/british-list/)

 And it would apply these rules to your records, automatically maintaining your 2016 year list.
-Want to teak the rules?
+Want to tweak the rules?
 No problem, edit the parameters and the list will automatically update.

 If we have this feature it means the only thing you have to do is add your records and your lists will take care of themselves.
 Bliss.